alexhunsley/swift-testing-wildcards/README.md

-## Swift Testing: a wildcard helper for testing invariants
+# Swift Testing: a wildcard helper for testing invariants

 This is an experimental tool for writing exhaustive Testing methods.

 The idea is to make Testing tests easier to write, and easier to read.

+## Example

+asfas

 ## Ideas